 After years of wishing for one, our new kitchen has a double oven with convection.
 The problem is I haven't gotten used to it and have to remind myself there is a second oven.
 And I always forget about the convection setting, though the times I have used it for cookies it worked well.
 So now I've found another area where convection is really beneficial, and that's granola.
 Using a convection oven for granola helps it bake quickly and evenly.

-This week I came up with a variation on my old favorite clumpy granola using the convection setting and a few new tricks.
+Convection Oven Granola is a variation on my old favorite clumpy granola using the convection setting and a few new tricks.
 Along with adding a little wheat germ and increasing the nuts, I incorporated a trick I learned from Camilla Saulsbury which is to add a little egg white to the mixture to lighten the texture and give it a little extra crunch.

-Now this recipe does have a lot of nuts.
+This recipe does have a lot of nuts.
 Feel free to leave them out or add in different nuts, more oats, etc. You can also use a little coconut, sesame, flaxseed and dried fruit.
 And finally, this granola is probably good with milk or toppings, but I wouldn't know.
 I eat it straight, so I like it clumpy with whole nuts.

-- 1 1/2 cups rolled oats
+- 1 ½ cups rolled oats (120 grams)

-- 1/2 cup pecans
+- ½ cup pecans

-- 3/8 teaspoon salt
+- ⅜ teaspoon salt

-- 3 scant tablespoons light brown sugar
+- 3 tablespoons brown sugar (36 grams)

-- 2 tablespoons maple syrup
+- 2 tablespoons maple syrup (40 grams)

-- 1 tablespoon honey
+- 1 tablespoon honey (20 grams)

-- 1/2 teaspoon vanilla
+- ½ teaspoon vanilla